-At the University of Chicago, Ella has taught Middle Egyptian grammar and texts, Hieratic, thematic courses, and academic writing.
+Ella holds a BA in Classics and Archaeology (summa cum laude) from Tel Aviv University, where she focused on Greek philology.
+At the University of Chicago, Ella has taught Middle Egyptian grammar and texts, Hieratic, Coptic, Greek papyrology, thematic courses, and academic writing.
 In 2019, she organized the 34th Annual Middle Eastern History and Theory conference.
-Ella is currently the 2019–2020 fellow at the Chicago Center for Teaching and a Greek papyrology fellow in the Special Collections of the Regenstein Library at the University of Chicago.
+From 2019–2021, Ella served as a fellow at the Chicago Center for Teaching.
+From 2019–2020, Ella was a Greek papyrology fellow in the Special Collections of the Regenstein Library at the University of Chicago.

 Forthcoming Publications: “Ancient Egyptian Slavery and Compulsory Labor: An Overview” in The Palgrave Handbook of Global Slavery

 “Inv.
 Sorb.
 2479 and 2480” in Coptica Parisina: Textes et documents de la 6e université d’été de papyrology copte (P. Sorb.
 Copt.)